Martiviezz21/MP/README.md

 # Milestone Project 1
 This is a photographer website.
 It is designed to be responsive and accessible on different devices.
 My client and I had discussed thoroughly about the look  and the purpose of the website, so I designed with the thought of having a simple and eye-catching webpage.
+The aim of the project is to show his works and find ckients.
 ## Design
 - Colour Scheme :
     The main colour used are black, white and grey.
 My client takes black&white pictute so I decided to foloow his style.